suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Manifest Element: Directives

-A list of instructions that the device should execute, in order, when installing the payload.
+A list of instructions that the device should execute, in order, when processing the manifest.
+This information is distinct from the information necessary to process a payload (Processing Steps) and applies to the whole manifest including all payloads that it references.
+Directives include information such as update timing (For example, install only on Sunday, at 0200), procedural considerations (for example, shut down the equipment under control before executing the update), pre and post-installation steps (for example, run a script).

 This element is OPTIONAL and enables some use cases.